SnowyAlcazar/ProjectAble/index.md

 [How does ProjectAble work?](#how)
 [Earned Value (EVA) techniques](#ev)

 ## What is ProjectAble? <a name="introduction"></a>
+ProjectAble harnesses the power of Earned Value Analysis to provide the Current Status of a Project and to Forecast the outcome of the project accurately and reliably.
+It is designed to be quick and easy to use on the go and to provide useful output which can be used in discussions about project status and viability.
+ProjectAble is quick and easy to use and provides valuable output.

-ProjectAble uses a traditional project management technique called Earned Value Analysis to forecast the outcome of the project accurately and reliably.
+ProjectAble harnesses the power of Earned Value Analysis to provide the Current Status of a Project and to Forecast the outcome of the project accurately and reliably.
+It is designed to be quick and easy to use on the go and to provide useful output which can be used in discussions about project status and viability.
 ## How does ProjectAble work? <a name="how"></a>

 :eyeglasses: [ProjectAble User Guide](https://snowyalcazar.github.io/ProjectAble/pdfs/UserGuide.pdf) <a name="projectableuserguide"></a>